hneth/riskyrApp/about.md

 We aim to develop and assemble a set of basic risk literacy tools in R:

 - The `riskyr` package renders risk literacy more transparent by providing a set of computational and representational tools and corresponding visualizations.
+The current release of `riskyr` is available at <https://CRAN.R-project.org/package=riskyr>.

 - The `riskyrApp` (implemented in R Shiny) allows using `riskyr` in an interactive fashion without any coding.